libops/captcha-protect/README.md

 | `persistentStateFile`   | `string`                | `""`                     | File path to persist rate limiter state across Traefik restarts.
 In Docker, mount this file from the host.                                                                                       |
 | `enableStateReconciliation` | `string`            | `"false"`                | When `"true"`, reads and merges disk state before each save to prevent multiple instances from overwriting data.
 Adds extra I/O overhead.
 Only enable for multi-instance deployments sharing state. **Performance warning**: Not recommended for sites with >1M unique visitors due to reconciliation overhead (5-8s per cycle at scale). |

+### Circuit Breaker

+The circuit breaker provides automatic failover when the primary captcha provider (Turnstile, reCAPTCHA, or hCaptcha) becomes unavailable.
+When enabled, it:

+1. **Monitors provider health**: Periodically sends HEAD requests to the provider's JavaScript file (every `periodSeconds`, default 30s)
+2. **Detects failures**: Counts consecutive health check failures
+3. **Opens circuit**: After `failureThreshold` consecutive failures (default 3), switches to proof-of-work fallback
+4. **Falls back to PoJ**: Ensures user is loading javascript
+5. **Auto-recovery**: Automatically returns to primary provider when health checks succeed

+**Proof-of-Javascript Fallback:**
+- Requires browsers to submit a form
+- Self-contained (no external dependencies)

+**Configuration:**
+- Circuit breaker is **enabled by default** with `periodSeconds: 30` and `failureThreshold: 3`
+- To disable: set both `periodSeconds: 0` and `failureThreshold: 0`
+- The `poj` provider can also be used directly as the primary provider (no circuit breaker needed)

 ### Good Bots